-(2) The market or payout value of unvested RSUs is the value of the Common Shares underlying the unvested RSUs at the average market value of the Corporation's Common Shares on the TSX for the five business days preceding December 31, 2019 (being the last trading day of 2019) which was \$17.2308.
+(2) The market or payout value of unvested RSUs is the value of the Common Shares underlying the unvested RSUs at the average market value of the Common Shares on the TSX for the five business days preceding December 31, 2021 (being the last trading day of 2021) which was \$16.9777.
+This amount excludes any accruals of any future dividends.